 Cloud storage means data is not stored in physical servers.
 Instead, the data is housed in a digital location in the cloud.
 Right?
 Well, not exactly.
 The data still needs to be stored on a physical server somewhere.
 In most cases, your digital assets will be stored across several different servers and linked together using software to support seamless operation.

 The problem is, it can be difficult to know where these servers are located.
 You may not know how secure the location is or what controls have been put in place to protect the data.
 Sharing the cloud may also be a concern.
 Who else is sharing your cloud storage structure?
 What kind of access do they have?

 Choose a cloud services provider with a policy of transparency.
 Your provider should be able to tell you where your data is being stored and inform you of the security measures in place to protect your data.
 Choose a private cloud solution or virtual private cloud wherever possible.
 This will reduce the chance of unauthorized access.

 “Cloud” and “backup” are often mentioned in the same breath.
 This is because security providers often back their data up in the cloud, ready for immediate download if required.
 However, it should not be assumed that all data stored in the cloud is automatically backed up.
 Nor should you assume that you will have instantaneous access to this stored data.

 Without a robust backup system with redundancy in place you run the risk of losing critical data.
-You may also find your business vulnerable to expensive downtime.
+You may also find your business vulnerable to expensive downtimes.

 Solution: Adopt Backup Policy